kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/using_kvm_for_vps/guide.en-gb.md

 ![Connecting to KVM](images/kvm_screen.png){.thumbnail}

-Unless you are connecting to a Windows VPS, you will then need to log in with the credentials of an active user account of the server.
+The KVM screen displayed depends on the operating system and the individual state of the VPS.
+If prompted, log in with the credentials of an active user account.

-While using the console, be aware that actions performed in the OVHcloud Control Panel that have an impact on your VPS might interrupt the KVM session.

 You can alternatively use a third-party software client to connect.